 In 1967 LaVerne was diagnosed with cancer.
 She died a year later at the age of 55 in her Brentwood estate.
 Maxene and Patty decided not to continue performing without LaVerne and the sisters pursued different careers.
 Maxene accepted a position at Tahoe Paradise College and eventually became Vice-President.
 Patty continued performing making guest appearances on a variety of shows including Lucille Ball’s Here’s Lucy and The Gong Show.
 She starred in a Los Angeles musical theater production called Victory Canteen written by Milt Larsen and Bobby Lauher, with music by Richard and Robert Sherman.

 After the success of Victory Canteen the Shermans teamed up with Will Holt to write “Over Here!” a musical about the WWII homefront starring Patty and Maxene Andrews.
 After 341 successful performances the show closed.
 The two sisters continued solo careers until the 1990s.
 In 1995, while on vacation in Cape Cod, Maxene had a heart attack and died.
 She was 79.
-The surviving sister, Patty, does not do much entertaining today, but has performed on ships for several different cruise lines.
+Patty Andrews died January 30, 2013 at the age of 94.